usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 Elements contained in the declaration, as with all declarations, indicate constraints.
 The p may be required for the control to be complete, and/or the only one with its `@class` (a singleton).
-The value(s) may be restricted.
-Etc.
+The value(s) may be restricted, etc.

 Effectively, the difference between a "property" prop and "classified p" `p[@class]` is that properties may have only simple scalar values, not subject to dynamic processing or injection.
-So p elements directly inside control, subcontrol or part may contain insert elements therein, for example (just as can p elements in running prose) – whereas parameters cannot be injected into properties by definition (since they are required to be stable per control object).
+So p elements directly inside a control, subcontrol or part may contain insert elements therein, for example (just as can p elements in running prose), whereas parameters cannot be injected into properties by definition since they are required to be stable per control object.

 ### &lt;declare-part> Part declaration